-For my local Church, Calvary Chapel Southside in St Petersburg, FL, I volunteer to serve most of the web and technical needs.
-This includes a variety of roles such web design & development, podcast recording & publishing, graphic design, database management, networking, computer maintenance, et al.
+For my local church, Calvary Chapel Southside in St Petersburg, FL, I volunteered to serve most of the web and technical needs.
+This includes a variety of roles such as web design & development, podcast recording & publishing, graphic design, database management, networking, computer maintenance, et al.

 Proxima Nova, Tungsten

 CrossFire Fitness is a ministry that my wife and I both strongly believe in.
 Based out of Bristol, VA they provide a great opportunity for the local youth to begin and pursue a healthy lifestyle.
 All of this is done free-of-charge, and is centered around honoring Jesus Christ.